nanibah/Academic-CV/content/project/hachidoriRob/index.md

 ---
 title: Production-grade Software development for deployment of Autonomous Mobile Robots and Mobile Guided Vehicles
-summary: Hachidori Robotics, a tech startup founded in 2020 with $2M R&D investment and 2 patents, commenced AMR sales in 2022 after 20K+ hours of reliability testing; as an R&D engineer, contributions included Kalman Filter-IMU integration limiting 1° AMR drift, LPS mini-satellite production, and innovative software enabling tele-operated MGV's omnidirectional mobility for precision windmill blade cutting through arbitrary turning radii control.
+summary: My contributions to Hachidori Robotics, a 10-member tech startup, included Kalman Filter-IMU integration limiting Autonomous Mobile Robots' drift to 1°, mini-satellite production for Local Positionong System, and building a controller to enable heavy-duty Mobile Guided Vehicle of about 250kg with omnidirectional mobility for precision windmill blade cutting application.
 tags:
   - Experience
 date: '2022-06-30T00:00:00Z'